santa-teresa-costa-rica

 Best tours in Costa Rica

 If you want to explore the best of what Guanacaste Costa Rica has to offer, then it is highly recommended to book a tour.
 During most of these tours you will combine a few locations on one day so you can see the diversity that the Guanacaste region has to offer.
-Because of Costa Rica’s popularity it is highly recommended to book your tours in advance as it is likely that tours sell out.
-So don’t wait with booking until you get to Costa Rica.
+Because of Costa Rica’s popularity, it is highly recommended to book your tours in advance as it is likely that tours sell out.
+So don’t wait to book until you get to Costa Rica.
 Choose your favorite tours here and secure your booking!
-All of these tours include air conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and the entrance fees.
+All of these tours include air-conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and the entrance fees.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.

 Tamarindo Tours